-Noise from birds was also noted.
+Noise from birds was also noted at relatively low levels.

 5.2 Unattended noise monitoring

 Observations during the operator attended measurements indicate that the dominant source of noise at both unattended noise monitoring locations is road traffic noise from the Pacific Highway (particularly during peak traffic periods), with insects, birds and dogs barking also noted to be audible.